What Is Selective Laser Trabeculoplasty (SLT)?

-Your eye pressure may drop as quickly as in a day after receiving this specific laser treatment treatment for glaucoma.
-The doctor may treat the eye with anti-inflammatory eye drops that will be continued for a few days after the procedure.
+Your eye pressure may drop quickly a day after receiving this specific laser treatment treatment for glaucoma.
+The doctor may also treat the eye with anti-inflammatory eye drops that will continue for a few days following the procedure.
 Patients have no limitations after their procedure and are able to drive home.
-Patients will be scheduled for a follow up appointment to allow the physician to evaluate the results.
+Patients will be scheduled for a follow-up appointment to allow the physician to evaluate the results.